DavidHe1127/Platy/research/rolling-update-amis/README.md

 ### TODOS

-- Add step to check whether or not instances are running on latest AMIs
+- Check to see if added instances are ready for tasks placement.